 A versatile hunter and excellent household pet, the German Shorthaired Pointer has increased in popularity in recent years.
 The breed is intelligent and eager to please and does well with kids and other pets.

 With a history as a field dog, the German Shorthaired Pointer likes to stay busy and work hard, so make sure he gets lots of exercise.
 His coat, which can be liver or liver and white in color, sheds quite heavily, so make sure you have a lint roller on hand!

-The German Shorthaired Pointer’s history isn’t exactly clear but it’s likely a descendent of various German hound and tracking dogs.
+The German Shorthaired Pointer’s history isn’t exactly clear, but it’s likely a descendent of various German hound and tracking dogs.
 These dogs may include the German Bird Dog, Old Spanish Pointer, English Pointer, and Arkwright Pointer.
-The German bird-dog dates back to at least the 1700s and was used for hunting and tracking various game.
+The German bird-dog dated back to at least the 1700s and was used for hunting and tracking various game.

-It’s important to begin training and socialization for a German Shorthaired Pointer early.
-They are eager to please and quick to learn, but as a working dog they require a lot of activity as a young dog.
-They also have a drive to chase prey and perform tasks so it’s best to train them in activities to keep them going.
+It’s essential to begin training and socialization early.
+They are eager to please and quick to learn, but as working dogs, they require a lot of activity as young dogs.
+They also have the drive to chase prey and perform tasks, so it’s best to train them in activities to keep them going.